-Tyne and Wear Fire and Rescue Service serves a resident population of 1.129 million spread amongst the five constituent councils of Gateshead, Newcastle, North Tyneside, South Tyneside and Sunderland in the North East of England.
+Tyne and Wear Fire and Rescue Service serves a resident population of 1.136 million spread across five districts of Gateshead, Newcastle, North Tyneside, South Tyneside and Sunderland in the North East of England.
 The population density of the area is comparable to that of other Metropolitan areas (Greater Manchester, Merseyside, South Yorkshire, West Midlands and West Yorkshire), and accounts for 43% of the North East's population in just 6% of the total land area.
 The area covered by the Service covers 538 square kilometres and borders with the Counties of Durham to the south and Northumberland to the north.